RocketChat/fuselage/common/reviews/api/fuselage.api.md

 // @public (undocumented)
 export const useCursor: <T extends readonly [value: unknown, label: unknown, selected?: unknown, disabled?: unknown, type?: OptionType[4], url?: string] = OptionType>(initial: number, options: Array<T>, onChange: UseCursorOnChange<T>) => [cursor: number, handleKeyDown: (e: KeyboardEvent_2) => void, handleKeyUp: (e: KeyboardEvent_2) => void, reset: () => void, visibilityHandler: ReturnType<typeof useVisible>];

+// Warning: (ae-forgotten-export) The symbol "WrapperProps" needs to be exported by the entry point index.d.ts
+//
 // @public (undocumented)
-export const Wrapper: (props: ComponentProps<typeof Box>) => React_2.JSX.Element;
+export const Wrapper: (props: WrapperProps) => React_2.JSX.Element;

 // Warnings were encountered during analysis:
 //
 // src/Theme.ts:270:1 - (ae-forgotten-export) The symbol "Var" needs to be exported by the entry point index.d.ts
 // src/components/AnimatedVisibility/index.ts:4:5 - (ae-forgotten-export) The symbol "VisibilityType" needs to be exported by the entry point index.d.ts
-// src/components/AutoComplete/AutoComplete.tsx:41:3 - (ae-forgotten-export) The symbol "AutoCompleteOption" needs to be exported by the entry point index.d.ts
+// src/components/AutoComplete/AutoComplete.tsx:42:3 - (ae-forgotten-export) The symbol "AutoCompleteOption" needs to be exported by the entry point index.d.ts
 // src/components/Banner/Banner.tsx:34:3 - (ae-forgotten-export) The symbol "VariantType" needs to be exported by the entry point index.d.ts
-// src/components/Button/ActionButton.tsx:28:26 - (ae-forgotten-export) The symbol "Falsy" needs to be exported by the entry point index.d.ts
+// src/components/Button/ActionButton.tsx:31:19 - (ae-forgotten-export) The symbol "Falsy" needs to be exported by the entry point index.d.ts
 // src/components/Flex/index.ts:4:5 - (ae-forgotten-export) The symbol "FlexContainer" needs to be exported by the entry point index.d.ts
 // src/components/Flex/index.ts:5:5 - (ae-forgotten-export) The symbol "FlexItem" needs to be exported by the entry point index.d.ts
 // src/components/Grid/Grid.tsx:15:18 - (ae-forgotten-export) The symbol "GridProps" needs to be exported by the entry point index.d.ts
-// src/components/InputBox/InputBox.tsx:58:3 - (ae-forgotten-export) The symbol "Option_3" needs to be exported by the entry point index.d.ts
+// src/components/InputBox/InputBox.tsx:61:3 - (ae-forgotten-export) The symbol "Option_3" needs to be exported by the entry point index.d.ts
-// src/components/InputBox/InputBox.tsx:59:3 - (ae-forgotten-export) The symbol "Placeholder" needs to be exported by the entry point index.d.ts
+// src/components/InputBox/InputBox.tsx:62:3 - (ae-forgotten-export) The symbol "Placeholder" needs to be exported by the entry point index.d.ts
 // src/components/Menu/V2/Menu.tsx:36:11 - (ae-forgotten-export) The symbol "MenuButtonProps" needs to be exported by the entry point index.d.ts
 // src/components/Modal/index.ts:14:43 - (ae-forgotten-export) The symbol "ModalThumbProps" needs to be exported by the entry point index.d.ts
 // src/components/Modal/index.ts:14:43 - (ae-forgotten-export) The symbol "ModalTitleProps" needs to be exported by the entry point index.d.ts